grandhi02/helm/12-Helm-Dev-Basics/README.md

 ## Step-07: indent and nindent functions
 - **indent:** The [indent function](https://helm.sh/docs/chart_template_guide/function_list/#indent) indents every line in a given string to the specified indent width.
+It adds the extra specified spaces at front of the value.
 This is useful when aligning multi-line strings:
 - **nindent:** The [nindent function](https://helm.sh/docs/chart_template_guide/function_list/#nindent) is the same as the indent function, but prepends a new line to the beginning of the string.

 ```yaml